SXMElections.com

 Source: SMN-News

-This parliamentary meeting was requested by the Democratic Party faction and the National Alliance, Members of Parliament (MP) Hon Read more
+This meeting of the House was initially requested by the National Alliance Faction Members of Parliament (MPs) W.V Read more

 Candidates in this article: